20+ Easy, Practical Ways To Save Money On Groceries

 Stay Away From the Store

-Have a set day, if possible, to go grocery shopping.
-The rest of the week, just don’t go.
-That way, you can guarantee that you won’t spend money.
-If you run out of something, try to make the best of it and either do without or substitute for something else.
+One of the easiest ways to save money on groceries is the most obvious.
+Don’t go!
+But if you have to, have a set day if possible, to go grocery shopping.
+If you run out of something in between shopping trips, try to make the best of it and either do without or substitute for something else.
 If you absolutely can get around going, see tip #1.
 Take in only the amount of cash you need to purchase what you need.

 Never Go On An Empty Stomach